co-teach/website/README.md

 In the spirit of Co-Teach, we are making our website's source code openly available.

-⚠ **The website is currently in its soft launch period** ⚠ This means that while the website is publicly accessible, it is not yet promoted through national channels.
-We very much welcome your feedback as one of our first visitors.

 ## Contributing

 The website is statically generated using [Next.js](https://nextjs.org/) and